About Brain Concussions

 What is a Brain Concussion?

-A brain concussion is when a person experiences a trauma to the head, which affects a brain's normal functions.
+A brain concussion is when a person experiences a trauma to the head, which in turn affects the normal functioning of the brain.
 A concussion is usually accompanied by a brief loss of consciousness and bruising.
-Brain concussions and brain injuries occur in approximately 200 per 100,000 people in the U.S. per year.
-Roughly 10-15% of those 200 people end in fatalities.

 - Brain contusion – An extended loss of consciousness after the concussion.
 The pia mater may be stripped and torn; if this is the case, the blood will then enter the subarachnoid space.
 This may then also cause meningeal irritation, a severe headache, and a stiff neck.